LAND TRANSACTION TAX

 Who pays the tax?

-LTT is payable by the purchaser of residential or non-residential property in a land transaction occurring in Wales from 1 April 2018.
+LTT is payable by the purchaser of land, residential property or non-residential property occurring in Wales from 1 April 2018.
 For land transactions prior to 1 April 2018 see our factsheet on SDLT.

 What is a land transaction?

-A transaction will trigger liability to LTT if it involves the acquisition of an interest in land.
-This will include a simple conveyance of land, such as buying a house, creating a lease or assigning a lease.
+A transaction will trigger liability to LTT if it involves the acquisition of an interest in land or property.
+This will include a simple conveyance of land, such as buying a house or office premises, creating a lease or assigning a lease.

 When is the tax payable?